calebhdgs/Music_Informatic_Final/README.md

 # Music_Informatic_Final

+##Problem
 I have been trying to make the jumping algorithm in Infinite Playlist less random.To do this, I have made a few methods that can be called to switch the behavior of the jumps.
-I don't like how the branchLessTaken requires me to know how much each beat has been played, and I'm passing the count of each possible end branch in a list as a parameter.
-This seems like a very inefficient way to find how many times each beat has been played.
-The next method I am working on is LessRepeatBranch which has the average # of times a beat has been played. if the branch leads to a beat that has been played more than this, it does not take it, leaving only branches that lead to less played sections as viable jumps.
-I am going to run into the same problem here as I did with the last one.
-I need to figure out a way to obtain the number of times a specific beat was played in a better manner.
+##Questions
+Since I have a list of all transitions, can I make this handle all aspects of branching?
+##Resources
+Luke Stack's Spotify Interface
+Perry's Infinite playlist
+##Abstract
+The class so far takes the edges file in the pickle object.
+You can then call what branching method you want from the class and it will return a vector containing the edge's data, or a NULL vector if it has decided not to branch.
+I have three methods that will somewhat randomly take a branch.
+The first is the true random, which simply returns a possible branch for the beat chosen.
+The next method, branchLessTaken, picks the least played branch and takes it.
+The final method, lessRepeatBranch, takes as input a certain number to be used as a limit.
+If the number of times the end of the branch has been played is above the limit, then that branch will not be taken.
+To avoid picking the first branch that satisfies this condition, we place all possible transitions into a list and randomly choose one from the list.
+I would like to implement all branch related methods into this class.
+From figuring out if a branch is possible, deciding whether or not to branch, and which branch to take.
 ```
 def class BranchChoice(edges): #The pickle file contains a dictionary that holds all the edges
     self.edges = edges